mattermost/docs/source/developer/slash-commands.rst

 Mattermost automatically translates the data coming from Slack:

-1. JSON payloads written for Slack, that contain the following, are translated to Mattermost markdown and rendered equivalently to Slack:
+1. JSON payloads written for Slack, that contain the following, are translated to Mattermost Markdown and rendered equivalently to Slack:

    - *<>* to denote a URL link, such as ``payload={"text": "<http://www.mattermost.com/>"}``
    - *|* within a *<>* to define linked text, such as ``payload={"text": "Click <http://www.mattermost.com/|here> for a link."}``